MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy.md

 > [!NOTE]

-> 1. Use a stored function for the the `Query` property of the update policy object.
+> 1. Use a stored function for the `Query` property of the update policy object.
    You will only need to modify the function definition, instead of the entire policy object.
 > 1. If `IsEnabled` is set to `true`, then the following validations are performed on the update policy as it's being set:
 >    1. `Source` - Checks that the Table exists in the target database.